Dangerous Foods for Dogs

 Toxic Plants for Dogs to Eat:

 - Wild Cherry

 - Tulip and Narcissus bulbs

 - Tomato and potato leaves and stem

-Homemade dog food may be great for your dog and much more healthy than store bought extracted or wet dog food if you take into consideration your dogs biological nutritional needs from a board certified professional veterinarian or canine nutritionist.
-However, please do not assume because it is healthy for you or that you love it, so must your dog.
+Homemade dog food can be great for your dogs health and well-being and much more healthy than store bought extruded or wet dog food if you take into consideration your dogs biological nutritional needs from a board certified professional veterinarian or canine nutritionist.
+However, please do not assume because it is healthy for a person or is what you love, it’s the same for your dog.
 That is a recipe for disaster and could be deadly.
 If you accidentally feed something to your dog that you shouldn’t have or your dog has gone counter surfing please have a look at our resources page where there are emergency pet poisoning numbers and many other resources for your pet’s health.